✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Newsroom teams

-Status board organized by editorial team via User Groups, with hand-off visibility between writers, copy editors, and publishers.
+Status board organized by editorial team via User Groups, with hand-off visibility between writers, copy editors, and publishers on the same screen.

 Questions